 - 1 cup semisweet chocolate chips

-Combine the flour, baking powder, with the baking powder, salt, cinnamon, and nutmeg.
+- Combine the flour, baking powder, salt, cinnamon, and nutmeg.
 Make a well in the center and pour in the chocolate syrup.
 Work together, first with a spoon, then with clean hands, to make a stiff batter.
 Work in the walnuts and chocolate chips.

 - Form into balls no larger than 1 inch in diameter.
 Arrange on two parchment-lined baking sheets, or bake one batch at a time.
 Flatten lightly with your palm.
 Bake for 10 minutes, or until the bottoms are just starting to turn golden.
 Don’t overbake, as these crisp up nicely as they cool.